 I’ve been using the Rode NT-USB for a long time.
 I love that microphone.
 My headphones are plugged in the NT-USB, which is recognized as a dedicated output on my iMac (an output which I can choose in my Audio Hijack routing, more about this later).

-Recently I purchased a very cheap suspension boom arm for my Rode NT USB, to free up some space on my desk.
+Initially I purchased a very cheap suspension boom arm for my Rode NT USB, to free up some space on my desk.
 You can find multiple variants of the same item on Amazon.
-Do not pay more than £25 for such a boom arm, the entry level examples are enough for this use case.

 Rode recently unveiled a little brother to the NT USB, the NT USB Mini.
 I haven’t tested it but it seems very nice and looks amazing.